 Publisher: Global Landscapes Forum

-Keyword(s): biodiversity, communities, covid-19, economic development, Green recovery, livelihoods, logging, mining, pandemic, protected areas, restoration, supply chains, tourism, UN Decade on Ecosystem Restoration, wildlife, zoonotic diseases
+Keyword(s): biodiversity, communities, covid-19, economic development, Green Recovery, livelihoods, logging, mining, protected areas, restoration, supply chains, tourism, UN Decade on Ecosystem Restoration, wildlife, zoonotic diseases